microsoft/playwright/docs/src/running-tests-js.md

 ### Run tests in headed mode

-To run your tests in headed mode use the `--headed` flag.
+To run your tests in headed mode, use the `--headed` flag.
 This will give you the ability to visually see how Playwright interacts with the website.

 ```bash
 npx playwright test --headed